EliahKagan/works/resources/sh-resources.md

 and Gilles are extraordinarily knowledgeable about shells (as well as Unix-like operating system topics in general), even compared to other famous experts.
 Chazelas, in particular, probably knows more about Bourne-style shells than than anyone else ever has, or will, for generations.
-Unix.SE has succeeded in part because it has attracted them and they have written numerous good answers.
+Unix & Linux Stack Exchange has succeeded in part because it has attracted them and they have written numerous good answers.

 - https://unix.stackexchange.com/users/22565/st%C3%A9phane-chazelas
 - https://unix.stackexchange.com/users/885/gilles